-Goodbye 2021!
-The new and awaited year has finally arrived, and it’s time to set some new goals for 2022, like having more fun in the Hub.
+Goodbye, 2022!
+The new and awaited year has finally arrived, and it’s time to set some new goals for 2023, like having more fun in the Hub.
 That’s why we’ve compiled a list of some of the most amazing and fun things to do in Boston this January.
-Start with the right foot and check these out!
+Start the year on the right foot and check these out!

 Dino Safari is the perfect treat for any dino enthusiasts in your life, whether they’re young or older.
 In this immersive exhibition located in Faneuil Hall, you’ll be able to meet life-sized, moving dinosaurs up-close and learn everything about how they lived while on earth.
 With a huge gift shop filled with dino merch and a VR game close by, it’s a fun family adventure that over 33k have experienced and loved so far in Boston.
 Get your tickets here before they sell out!

 January is the perfect time to show off your skills on the ice, and many (if not all) of the rinks in the city are now open!
 Check out our list of our favorite ice rinks to get some inspiration for your next skating session.
 Check out Frog Pond for Boston’s ultimate ice-skating experience or find a different rink in this list to skip the line!

 Museums are great places to visit on a snowy winter day, and Boston is home to some truly impressive museums.
 However, those museum admission fees can add up if you’re looking to experience them all.
 Luckily, if you time your visit right, you can get free or discounted admission to many of Boston’s world-class museums.
 Check out our guide to getting free or discounted admission for all the best tips.

 7. Buff up your haunted history on a Boston Ghost Tour